Vantage Capital Group

 Mutle Mogase, Chris Lister-James and Colin Rezek are the founders of Vantage Capital.
 The group is chaired by Mutle Mogase, Technology is directed by Chris Lister-James, Mezzanine is headed by Colin Rezek and Luc Albinski, Debt Capital Markets is led by Ashley Benatar and GreenX is led by Alastair Campbell.
 They are supported by fourteen investment professionals and thirteen support and administrative staff.

-The Vantage GreenX Fund is proud to announce that the Soutpan power project, a solar power project forming part of the Vantage GreenX portfolio, commenced commercial operation on the 4th July 2014.Read more
+The Vantage GreenX Fund is proud to announce that the Soutpan power plant, a solar PV power project and the Noblesfontein power plant, a wind energy facility, commenced commercial operation on the 4th and 11th July 2014 respectively

 SA private equity investments rise greatly in first quarterRead more